-In this blog, we are going to explore how we express habits in English.
+In this blog, we are going to explore how we express present habits and past habits in English.
 Habits are things we do regularly, or did regularly, in the past.
 The structures we use depend on whether we are describing a past or present situation.

 Students often find that talk about past habits can be confusing.
 How can you express yourself correctly?
 What can you say to explain that a repeated action stopped in the past?
 Let’s try and see what you need to remember.